kubedb/docs/docs/guides/mongodb/backup/kubestash/customization/index.md

 ### Passing arguments to the backup process

 KubeStash MongoDB addon uses [mongoump](https://docs.mongodb.com/database-tools/mongodump/) for backup.
-You can pass arguments to the `mongodump` through `args` param under `spec.sessions.addon.task.params` section.
+You can pass arguments to the `mongodump` through `args` param under `spec.sessions.addon.tasks[0].params` section.

 The below example shows how you can pass the `--db testdb` to take backup for a specific mongodb databases named `testdb`.